 Electronic Filing and PDF

-Electronic Filing is the process of sending a document from the registered user's computer to the Ethics Commission.
-The Ethics Commission's Electronic Case Filing system (ECF) will only accept documents in a portable document format (PDF).
+Electronic Filing is the process of sending a document from the registered user's computer to the Commission.
+The Commission's Electronic Case Filing (ECF) system will only accept documents in a portable document format (PDF).
 Although there are two types of PDF documents, electronically converted PDFs and scanned PDFs, electronically converted PDFs are preferable for filing using the ECF system.

-Electronically converted PDFs are created from word processing documents (MS Word, WordPerfect, etc.) using Adobe Acrobat or similar software.
-They are text searchable and their file size is small.
+Electronically converted PDFs are created from word processing documents (MS Word, WordPerfect, etc.) using Adobe Acrobat Reader or similar software.
+They are text searchable and their file sizes are small.

-1. When a case is commenced, individuals who intend to use the ECF system must register as filers of the ECF system prior to filing any pleadings electronically.
-Registration is accomplished by completing an ECF Registration Form, a copy of which is attached.
-Completed forms should be e-mailed to ECF@massmail.state.ma.us .
+- When a case is commenced, individuals who intend to use the ECF system must register as filers of the ECF system prior to filing any pleadings electronically.
+Registration is accomplished by completing an ECF Registration Form, a copy of which is available by clicking here.
+Completed forms should be e-mailed to ECF@massmail.state.ma.us.
 You will not be registered until you receive a confirmation e-mail stating that your registration form was received.

 B. Filing and Service of Case Opening Documents